gradle/gradle/design-docs/play-support.md

 - Environment variables, system properties, command-line options provided when Gradle was invoked.
 - Values the user was prompted for, eg from in the IDE.

+### Story: Continuous Gradle mode used through Tooling API

+Gradle will be able to start, run a set of tasks and then wait for a retrigger before re-executing the build through the Tooling API.

+#### Implementation

+- BuildActionExecuter used by ProviderConnection understands continuous mode parameters
+- ProviderOperationParameters adds continuous mode flags?
+- DaemonBuildActionExecuter uses continuous mode parameters from ProviderOperationParameters
+    - Continuous mode is ignored for requesting a model
+    - Continuous mode is ignored when running a build action

+#### Test Coverage
+- Test coverage that watch mode works through the tooling API
+    - Client receives logging output, progress events and test events from each build execution until cancelled.
+    - Client receives ‘cancelled’ exception when cancelled.
+    - Cannot use watch mode when requesting a model or running a build action.

 ### Open Issues

 TODO: See if these make sense incorporated in another story/Feature.

-- When the tasks start a deployment, stop the deployment before rebuilding, or reload if supported by the deployment.
-- If previous build started any service, stop that service before rebuilding.
-- Deprecate reload properties from Jetty tasks, as they don't work well and are replaced by this general mechanism.
 - Don’t bother with performance test for now.
 Add tooling API + daemon stress tests later.
 - Just use Java 7 watcher for now.
 We can improve performance on OS X and Windows later.
     - Do this by adding stuff to native-platform.
 Could potentially spit out a warning on these platforms.
 - Fail when running on Java 6.
 We can fix this by using native-platform later, rather than polling.
-- Would it be possible to use  [IncrementalTaskInputsInternal.getInputFilesSnapshot](https://github.com/gradle/gradle/blob/2ded5cd/subprojects/core/src/main/groovy/org/gradle/api/internal/changedetection/changes/IncrementalTaskInputsInternal.java#L23-23) and  [FilesShapshotSet.findSnapshot](https://github.com/gradle/gradle/blob/2ded5cda/subprojects/core/src/main/groovy/org/gradle/api/internal/changedetection/state/FilesSnapshotSet.java#L30-30) for getting state of input for the task.
 - What if files change during task execution?
 Do we have to run the build twice to be sure that we have processed all changes that might happen at any time?
 - Should trigger on change to a file that is a task input and not a task output.
 For example, removing `build/classes/main` will not trigger anything (unless I’m running `gradle —watch classes`).
   - no complex task graph input/output analysis is required in implementing this story.
 Therefore possible task graph input/output analysis should be done in a separate story.
+- When the tasks start a deployment, stop the deployment before rebuilding, or reload if supported by the deployment.
+- If previous build started any service, stop that service before rebuilding.
+- Deprecate reload properties from Jetty tasks, as they don't work well and are replaced by this general mechanism.

+---

 ## Feature: Keep running Play application up-to-date when source changes